file9.ai

 People and Society

-• Military personnel present on the south side
+• Military personnel - Present on the island

 Government